-Teach First Norway, a programme resulting out of a collaboration between the Education Agency of Oslo and Statoil, will aim to recruit talented master degree students of mathematics and natural sciences to teach in challenging schools in Oslo.
+Teach First Norway, a programme resulting out of a collaboration between the Education Agency of Oslo, the University of Oslo and Statoil, will aim to recruit talented master degree students.

 The objective of Teach First Norway is to offer recently qualified science and maths master degree students a two-year development programme commencing with a period of intensive training in the UK.
 The candidates will then teach mathematics and science subjects at selected junior and senior high schools in Oslo, while at the same time participating in a demanding development programme by means of which they will achieve formal teaching competency during their first year.

 The Department of Teacher Education and School Research at the University of Oslo is providing a specially adapted course in practical pedagogical training.
 During the programme’s second year, candidates will progress further by attending Statoil’s in-house training course.